sameer546/ReproducibleR_Project1/README.md

 Below we give a more detailed breakdown of the various components of the assignment.

 Introduction
 There is a "quantified self" movement comprised of people who take measurements involving themselves methodically to improve personal health and find patterns in their behaviour.
-[I myself inadvertently fall into this category due to my many n = 1 experiements with intermittent fasting, cold exposure, extreme endurance, caloric restriction and various exercise and dietary regimens.
-I was doing data science without even knowing it.
-Over the years, through all the noise, I have found real gems that have revolutionized my well being.]

 Variables of the activity monitoring data are given by: